I/O tags - configuration dialog box

 *** - the values 0, 1, 2, 3, 4 correspond to the states Q_Trans, Q_Off, Q_On, Q_Err, Q_Osc

-An I/O tag (or Eval tag, Switch, ...), value of which is the reaction to writing the verified output I/O tag.
+An I/O tag (or Eval tag, Switch, ...), value of which is the reaction to writing to the verified output I/O tag.

 A number that determines the permitted deviation of the values of the verified output I/O tag and the verifying object.
-If the absolute value of the value difference is lower or equal to Delta, writing is successfully confirmed (Abs(Out-In)<Delta, details for various type combination are shown in the table above).
+If the absolute value of the value difference is smaller or equal to Delta, the writing is successfully confirmed (Abs(Out-In)<Delta, details for various type combination are shown in the table above).
 For I/O tags of TxtO type (text output), the parameter is not used.

 Delta is an absolute number.